 JWS Public Key Retrieval and Signature Verification

-Q: How can client applications retrieve the digiRunner Public Key to verify JWS signatures?
+Q: How can client applications retrieve the digiRunner public key to verify JWS signatures?

-1. Public Key Endpoint
+Public Key Endpoint

 https://{dgr-ip}:{dgr-port}/dgrv4/ssotoken/enccert

-• Configuration: Ensure you replace {dgr-ip}:{dgr-port} (e.g., localhost:18080) with the actual domain/IP address and port of your specific digiRunner deployment.
+Replace {dgr-ip}:{dgr-port} (e.g., localhost:18080) with the actual domain/IP and port of your digiRunner deployment.

-2. Key Management & Verification Workflow
+Key Management and Verification Flow

 Last updated